reddit/devvit/devvit-docs/docs/webviews.md

 ?
 Project name: my-webview-app
 ?
 Choose a template:
- > web-views
+ > web-view-post

 $ cd my-webview-app
 ```

-When asked to choose a template, you can choose the `web-views` template to have the scaffolding auto-generated for you.
+When asked to choose a template, you can choose the `webviews-post` template to have the scaffolding auto-generated for you.
 Below we will provide an explanation the generated code and its functionality.

 2. Upload the first version.